nikolovaradica/developer-portfolio/README.md

 # Developer Portfolio

 A sleek, neon-accented developer portfolio built with **React, TypeScript, TailwindCSS, and Framer Motion**.
-This website showcases my experience, projects, and skills through a clean UI, subtle animations, and a cyber-professional design language.
+This website showcases experience, projects, and skills through a clean UI and subtle animations.

 ---